joseavr/cheat-sheets/Javascript/JS Classes.md

 ---
 # 🎬 Intro to Classes

 Classes are a relatively new feature added in ES6 (ECMAScript 2015) that provide a way to define objects and their behavior using a syntax that is similar to classes in other object-oriented programming languages like Java, Python, and C++.
+The new feature is well used in  modern frameworks such as React, Node.js, etc.

 The features of the object-oriented programming language include
 -   Inheritance